errorexists/Getting-Started-With-OpenCore/README.md

 * ExternalDiskIcons: External Icons Patch, for when internal drives are treated as external drives
 * LapicKernelPanic: Disables kernel panic on AP core lapic interrupt.
 Often needed on HP laptops.
 * PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs.
-* ThirdPartyTrim: Enables TRIM, not needed for AHCI or NVMe SSDs.
-It is better to enable third party trim via terminal command trimforce.
+* ThirdPartyTrim: It is better to enable third party trim (if necessary) via terminal command trimforce.
 * XhciPortLimit: This is actually the 15 port limit patch, use only while you create a [USB map](https://usb-map.gitbook.io/project/) when possible.
 Its use is NOT recomended long term.

 ![Kernel](https://i.imgur.com/DcafUhE.png)